owagner/hm2mqtt/README.md

 Changelog
 ---------
+* 0.9 - 2015/03/05 - owagner
+  - added syslog handler, which is active by default.
+Configuration can be overriden using JUL properties.
+  - added /get/ function
 * 0.8 - 2015/02/21 - owagner
   - now again prefer HM channels over devices when resolving by name.
 This got broken with the 0.6 device cache change